super-linter/super-linter/README.md

 - **Lean codebase**: Super-linter doesn't reinvent the wheel, and builds on top of established tools and standards, such as
   [GNU Parallel](https://www.gnu.org/software/parallel/).
-- **Extensive test suite**: Super-linter includes and extensive test suite that covers every single linter and analyzer that Super-linter ships.
+- **Extensive test suite**: Super-linter includes an extensive test suite that covers every single linter and analyzer that Super-linter ships.
 - **Original design**: to the best of our knowledge, Super-linter is the first open-source, fully-containerized linting suite.
 Other projects borrow ideas